Reconstruction along a geodesic from sphere data in Finsler geometry and anisotropic elasticity: Introduction

 It was shown in~\cite{Riemann-Dix} that in Riemannian geometry the sphere data (similar to what was considered originally by Dix~\cite{dix}, a prominent seismologist of the 1950s) determines the universal cover of the manifold.
-Our main goal and contribution is to make this result more applicable by pushing it into the real of Finsler geometry.
+Our main goal and contribution is to make this result more applicable by pushing it into the realm of Finsler geometry.
 A crucial component in the proof of both the older Riemannian and the present Finslerian result is setting up a closed ODE system along the geodesic starting normal to the spheres in the data.
 We do this in lemma~\ref{lma:JSKR-unique}.

 The ODE problems are equivalent in the two geometries; the local Riemannian metric along the reference geodesic makes the Finslerian quantities behave much like their Riemannian counterparts.
-The ODE system in~\cite{Riemann-Dix} was set up for the first derivatives few derivatives of the inverse shape operator $K(r,t)$.
+The ODE system in~\cite{Riemann-Dix} was set up for the first few derivatives of the inverse shape operator $K(r,t)$.
 The version of our lemma~\ref{lma:JSKR-unique} is set up with Jacobi fields and their covariant derivatives instead.
-The Jacobi fields are an item of more direct interest and all curvature quantities can be computed directly from them.
+The Jacobi fields are an item of more direct interest than the shape operator and all curvature quantities can be computed directly from them.
 The Jacobi fields written in a parallel orthonormal frame encode the components of the local Riemannian metric or the fundamental tensor as we shall see in the proof of theorem~\ref{thm:Riemann}.

-Our version also suggests a computational algorithm that is expected to behave more stably than that extracted from~\cite{Riemann-Dix}.
-Unlike the earlier version, our ODE system does not suffer from conjugate points at all, and the system can be solved in one go along all of the relevant geodesic.
+Our method of proof is constructive and suggests a computational algorithm that is expected to behave more stably than that extracted from~\cite{Riemann-Dix}.
+Unlike this earlier Riemannian version, our ODE system does not suffer from conjugate points at all, and the system can be solved in one go along all of the relevant geodesic.
 In this sense we present an improvement and simplification --- in addition to generalization --- of the results of~\cite{Riemann-Dix}.

-Inverse problems in elasticity have recently been posed and solved in the framework of Finsler geometry.
+Inverse problems in elasticity have recently been studied in the framework of Finsler geometry.
+See section~\ref{sec:geo-intro} for how Finsler geometry corresponds to elasticity and seismology.
 The determination of a Finsler manifold with suitable properties has been shown from boundary distance data~\cite{dHILS:BDF} and broken scattering data~\cite{dHILS:BSR}.